linkerd/website/linkerd.io/content/blog/linkerd-and-open-governance.md

 So, that's all to say: please come join us in Linkerd.
 We have 150+ contributors across the world, and while line-by-line the majority of contributions are sponsored by Buoyant, that's an artifact of how Buoyant operates, not a statement of control.
+(We donated it to the CNCF for a reason!)
 As I said on Twitter:

 {{<tweet 1179202957369323520 >}}

 We want your input, your help, and your guidance.
-Let's build this amazing project together.
+Let's keep building this amazing project together.

 ## Ready to try Linkerd?

 Ready to try Linkerd?
-Those of you who have been tracking the 2.x branch via our [weekly edge releases](https://linkerd.io/2/edge) will already have seen these features in action.
-Either way, you can download the stable 2.5 release by running:
+You can try the latest stable release by running:

 ```bash
 curl https://run.linkerd.io/install | sh